 Another day and another flagship camera to review.
 It has become refreshing to review a DSLR in the sea of mirrorless cameras.
-This time we’ll talk about the Canon 7D Mark II, company’s best offering for anyone looking for a fast and reliable APS-C camera.
+This time we’ll talk about the Canon 7D Mark II, company’s best offering for anyone looking for a fast and reliable APS-C camera and 2 years older than Pentax K70.
 It could be considered as a second option for those who don’t need a full frame camera, but still, want a very fast camera with good image quality in every condition.
 That’s what the 7D Mark II is all about.
-Its predecessor was a very popular camera among many photographers and is still used by some to this day, but being released in 2008 it really needed a modern upgrade to compete in the ever-growing camera market.
+Its predecessor was a very popular camera among many photographers and is still used by some to this day, but being released in 2008 it really needed a modern upgrade to compete in the ever-growing camera in the market.
 Let’s see how good of an upgrade the 7D Mark II is over the classic it’s aiming to replace.
 Will it make the current 7D users happy or can it even entice some of those photographers with full-frame DSLRs to make a switch?
 With the image quality gap between the APS-C and full frame cameras slowly closing, it’s not such a wild thought.

 Let’s say a few words about the available manual controls.
 First, you’ll notice that the layout of the controls is a pretty standard affair for an advanced Canon DSLR with everything from the main mode dial, control wheel and the info LCD on the top being in their familiar places.
 Some more advanced controls add new functionality to already familiar controls like the new thumb switch added to the AF point selection joystick that can now be used to toggle through different AF area modes.
 There’s also the well know Q button that to gives you the access to a menu with some additional setting and controls.
 Other additional buttons include a “paintbrush” button that gives you the access to different Picture styles or Multiple exposures, a Rate button, Magnify button for zooming in and out in live view for more precise focusing, a rear dial for exposure compensation and so on.
-Lastly, there’s the clickily rotating wheel that is used for navigating through the menus and adjusting the value of all the settings.
+Lastly, there’s the click rotating wheel that is used for navigating through the menus and adjusting the value of all the settings.

 While we are on the topic of menus and UI in general, we can say that Canon did a good job here and made it really easy to navigate them and quickly find everything you need.
 Unfortunately, Canon missed a great opportunity here when they decided not to include a touchscreen on the 7D Mark II as it would greatly benefit the usability of the camera as well as noticeably improve the way the autofocus is being used.
 Luckily the screen itself is of very good quality and pretty sharp at 1,040,000 dots.
 The same can be said for the viewfinder, which is also large, bright and 100% accurate.
 When it comes to different ports and integrated connectivity options, the 7D Mark II is well equipped in this regard.
 You get everything from microphone and headphone jacks, USB 3.0 supported port, mini-HDMI port, dual card slots (SD and CF) as well as a GPS unit.
 Unfortunately, one big thing is missing and that’s a Wi-Fi unit.
 We don’t know if Canon decided not to include it to save money or because of they already crammed too much into this camera and there wasn’t any room left for it, but it’s a real shame it isn’t integrated into the body.
 At least they left us with an option to get Wi-Fi capabilities via the external unit which attaches to the camera via the SD card slot and gives you all the options you would expect like photo backup or remote control with the help of your smartphone or a tablet.
 So, aside from this little omission, the 7D Mark II is a real champ in the categories of body quality and ease of use.